 I just wanted to get to the Valley.

 I was coming off a late-night gig in Los Angeles.
 Well, late night for me.
-At 12:18 A.M., I was peeling off clothes that weren’t mine and relocating my phone, anxious to see how the world had fared without me socially for the past few hours.
+At 12:18 A.M., I was peeling off clothes that weren’t mine and locating my phone, anxious to see how the social world had fared without me for the past few hours.
 Having slept for shit since arriving in LA, I was most excited about one thing: sleeping in.
 I didn’t have to be back at this gig until 6 P.M. the following evening, which meant — praise all that is covered in chocolate and dipped in cheese — I didn’t have to set an alarm.

 Until I saw the email.
 “Your 11 A.M. is confirmed!
 Here’s the address.”